notofonts/noto-docs/src/miniarticles/NotoSansTaiTham.md

 # Noto Sans Tai Tham

-Noto Sans Tai Tham is a unmodulated (“sans serif”) design for texts in the Lanna (Tai Tham) script.
+Noto Sans Tai Tham is a unmodulated (“sans serif”) design for texts in the Southeast Asian _Lanna (Tai Tham)_ script.

 Noto Sans Tai Tham has multiple weights, contains 824 glyphs, 3 OpenType features, and supports 135 characters from the Unicode block Tai Tham.